-Table ES-1 and Table ES-2 contains the results of the analysis for the New York Control Area (NYCA) as a whole, and for each of the NYISO capacity market localities.
+and for each of the NYISO capacity market localities.
 The results provide an indication of expected prices in dollars per kilowatt-month (\$/kW-mo) and clearing quantities in unforced capacity megawatts (UCAP MW) by year, season, and locality.
-The results in year one are provided for the baseline model set up, and the results for year five use base model assumptions for model year 2026.2
+The results in year one are provided for the baseline model set up, and the results for year five use baseline model assumptions for model year 2026.2